1.1 Access, Distribution and Review of Child Welfare Policies

 The child welfare policies format is as follows:

-1. Codes/References: Applicable federal and state laws.
+1. Codes/References: Applicable federal and state laws and regulations.

-2. Requirements: Policy statements/actions/directives based on the federal/state law or practice.
 Federally mandated requirements from title IV-E of the Social Security Act are italicized.
 Requirements set forth by federal law included in this section are stated exactly or as close as possible to the language in the law.

 3. Procedures: A series of steps to accomplish the requirements.